garagisti/garagisti.github.io/_posts/2016-01-03-how-it-all-begins.markdown

 So here goes.

-If you want to get in touch with me check message me on [Twitter][twitter-garagisti]
+If you want to get in touch, message me on [Twitter][twitter-garagisti]

 Cheers, <br>
 garagisti